• Skip to primary navigation

 • Garlic

-• Marinara Sauce: use a good quality one you enjoy.
-Marinara sauce is a tomato sauce with herbs and aromatics cooked into it.
+• Marinara Sauce: use a good quality one that you enjoy - this is important.
+Marinara sauce is a tomato sauce with herbs and aromatics cooked into it (it's not the same as crushed tomatoes or tomato purée).

 Note: Most Asian grocery stores will carry most of the Asian specific ingredients or check online stores, like Amazon.